Dividend Tax for Retirees 2026/27

 How dividend tax applies in retirement

-Dividend tax in retirement works the same way as for any other taxpayer.
-The first £500 of dividend income each year is covered by the dividend allowance and is tax-free.
-Dividends above that are taxed at 8.75% if total income is within the basic-rate band (up to £50,270), 33.75% in the higher-rate band, or 39.35% in the additional-rate band.
+Dividend tax in retirement works the same as for any other taxpayer.
+The first £500 of dividends each year is free.
+Above that, the rate is 8.75% in the basic-rate band, 33.75% in the higher-rate band, or 39.35% in the additional-rate band.

-What makes retirement potentially tax-efficient is the interaction between the state pension, the Personal Allowance, and the dividend allowance.
-For retirees with only the state pension and modest investment dividends, a significant portion of dividend income may be tax-free.
+What can make retirement tax-efficient is how the state pension, Personal Allowance and dividend allowance all interact.
+For retirees with only the state pension and modest dividends, a chunk of that dividend income can be completely tax-free.

 State pension and the Personal Allowance